bhakti-sharma/bhakti-sharma/README.md

 💻 I’m learning how to code for fun

-💬 Ask me about my thoughts on pop-culture, uWaterloo residence foods, learning Dutch, and AI usage in academia!
+💬 Ask me about my thoughts on pop-culture, uWaterloo residence foods, the Dutch language, and AI usage in academia!

 📧 Reach me at b26sharm@uwaterloo.ca